awsandy/workspaces/README.md

 ### Workaround

-Connect to the workspace using the AWS WorkSpaces client and change the hostname or computer name
+Connect to the workspace using the AWS WorkSpaces client and change the hostname or computer name so it begins with a letter.

 ## References